 Place your ribbon bundle as far down into the branch as you can.
 This will help create the illusion of continuous, flowing ribbon throughout the tree.
 The further down into the tree you place the bundles, the better you will disguise the fact that you have cut the ribbon into shorter pieces.
 This helps create the loose, natural look that I described as the goal earlier in the tutorial.

+Now, you’re ready to add your tree decorations!
 Once you finish positioning the ribbon bundles, step back and decide if you are happy with how the ribbon looks.
-Because the ribbon has been placed in pieces/bundles, it’s simple to move a few around if ned be.
+Because the ribbon has been placed in pieces/bundles, it’s simple to move a few around if need be.

 Now, sit back and enjoy your gorgeous Christmas tree!